 Filipino families in poor communities who are registered with PhilHealth either as sponsored or indigent members enjoy exemption from PhilHealth contribution payment.
 Their contributions are paid for by another person, their LGU, a government agency like the DSWD, or a private organization.

-How much is the monthly contribution for PhilHealth?
+How much is the monthly contribution to PhilHealth?